wdv4758h/pypy-extradoc/blog/draft/stm-apr2012.rst

 If you want to play with it, you can download `this binary`_ (you need to put it in a place with the paths ``lib-python`` and ``lib_pypy``, for example from a regular `nightly tarball`_ or from a full checkout).
-It is for Linux 32-bit; I didn't do fixes for other platforms for now.
+It is for Linux x86 32-bit.
-It was compiled from the `stm-gc`_ branch on the 25th of April.
+This version was compiled from the `stm-gc`_ branch on the 25th of April.
 It runs e.g. the `modified version of richards`_.
+This branch could also be translated for Linux x86-64, but I didn't do fixes for other platforms for now.

 .. _`this binary`: http://wyvern.cs.uni-duesseldorf.de/~arigo/pypy-stm-22fccf3c9b5e.tar.bz2
 .. _`nightly tarball`: http://buildbot.pypy.org/nightly/trunk/